 Put through food strainer or food mill.
 Cook down tomatoes to reduce volume and make a thicker sauce.
 Reduce volume by 1/2 to 2/3rds.

-While the sauce is cooking, you can do the rest of the prep work, like chopping the rest of your veggies and getting the lids and jars ready.
+While the sauce is cooking, finish the remaining prep work, like chopping your veggies and getting the lids and jars ready.
 Prepare pressure canner according to manufacturer’s instructions.

 To Finish the Sauce

 Saute in 1/4 cup butter or olive oil until tender: onions, garlic, celery or green pepper, and mushrooms.